tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/switzerland.rst

 ===========================================

 The ISRs are payment slips used in Switzerland.
-You can print them directly from Odoo.
+You can print them directly from CoquiAPPs.
 On the customer invoices, there is a new button called *Print ISR*.

 .. image:: switzerland/switzerland00.png